 You then follow an amazing route through the Beara Peninsula over countless switchbacks and a high mountain pass for inspiring views and down to your overnight town of Kenmare.
-This magical Kerry town is full of quaint shops, lively bars, and great traditional Irish music, all close to your beautiful local B&B.
+Your lovely B&B is situated in the heart of this magical Kerry town, full of quaint shops, lively bars, and great traditional Irish music.

 Highlights: Killarney National Park, Ross Castle, Slea Head Drive, Gallarus Oratory, Dingle Town